segmentio/segment-docs/src/getting-started/use-cases/reference.md

 | Order Completed | `num_items`, `order_id`, `checkout_id`, `total`, `revenue`, `shipping`, `tax`, `affiliation`, `products` |

 <br />
-And this table shows the source and destination types that Segment recommends you set up for the Mitigate cart abandonment use case:
+And this table shows the source and destination types that Segment recommends you set up for the Mitigate cart abandonment use case, which helps you win back users to drive purchases and understand funnel:
 <br />
 <br />